 Orientation is meant to be an independent experience for students.
 It is important that you understand the requirements of your academic major since your success is ultimately up to you.
 For that reason, you will go to your academic advisement session on your own.
 Your parents/family will have opportunities to have any questions about your academics answered during Orientation activities and are not permitted at academic advisement.

 Will I be able to meet with Financial Aid during Orientation?

 Yes.
 Representatives from Financial Aid will be available to answer individual questions at each Orientation session.

 Can I tour a residence hall during orientation?

 Yes.
 Residence hall tours are offered during Orientation.
-If you are unable to take a tour during your Orientation session or would like to schedule a separate tour, contact Admissions.
+If you are unable to take a tour during your Orientation session or would like to schedule a separate tour, contact the Office of Admissions.